Date of birth

 He made 80 appearances for the Bees across two seasons, and for a time he must have been wearing the wrong boots, scoring five goals in six games from the defensive line.

-In 2004, Steve Coppell lured him to Madejski Stadium and he rapidly established himself alongside Ivar Ingimarsson in the Royals back four.
+In 2004, Steve Coppell lured him to Madejski Stadium and he rapidly established himself alongside Ivar Ingimarsson in the Royals' back four.

-In 2005/06, Sonko earned the nickname ‘Superman’ after a series of super heroic performances at the heart of a defence which helped catapult Reading into the top flight for the first time in its history – the fans favourite started in every game of that incredible league season, scoring an 87th minute winner here against Crystal Palace that kick-started a record-breaking run.
+In 2005/06, Sonko earned the nickname ‘Superman’ after a series of heroic performances at the heart of a defence which helped catapult Reading into the top flight for the first time in its history – the fan favourite started in every game of that incredible league season, scoring an 87th minute winner here against Crystal Palace that kick-started a record-breaking run.

 The towering defender was pulling up Premier League trees until a cruciate knee injury cut his campaign short and, although he remained something of a regular in Coppell’s side the following year, he signed off his Reading career with two goals against Plymouth in his final Madejski Stadium appearance before a move back into the top tier with Stoke City.